vacp2p/roadmap/content/qa/waku/interop-testing-2024q4.md

 `vac:qa:waku:interop-testing-2024q4`

 ## Description
+Extend Waku interop tests with focus on more advanced scenarios

-The interop testing framework already provides extensive coverage, running hundreds of tests across both nwaku and gowaku.
-Initially, the focus was on functional testing, targeting protocols in isolation.
+The interop testing framework already provides extensive coverage, running hundreds of tests across both nwaku and gowaku. <br/>
+Initially, the focus was on functional testing, targeting protocols in isolation. <br/>
-For this commitment, we aim to extend coverage with more complex and edge-case scenarios.
-Enhancements include identifying negative test cases, running scenarios with multiple nodes, and improving CI execution speed by leveraging more powerful runners.
+For this commitment, we aim to extend coverage with more complex and edge-case scenarios. <br/>
+Enhancements include identifying negative test cases, running scenarios with multiple nodes, and improving CI execution speed by leveraging more powerful runners. <br/>
 Once the execution speed meets acceptable thresholds, we will integrate this expanded suite or a subset of tests into the nwaku/go-waku CI pipelines, ensuring PR-level validation.

 **Alignment with VAC Narratives:**